Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

 The probability to detect the attacker is

-To characterize $p$ statistically, we generated $10^6$ random combinations of $\alpha$, $\beta$, $\gamma$ and $\delta$ and we observed the frequency distribution $f(p)$ illustrated in Figure \ref{fig:pDistrAC2}.
+To characterize the range of $p$, we generated $10^6$ uniformly random combinations of $\alpha$, $\beta$, $\gamma$ and $\delta$ and we observed the frequency distribution $f(p)$ illustrated in Fig. \ref{fig:pDistrAC2}.
 The domain of $f(p)$ is $[0.5,1.0]$.
-Interestingly, $f(p)$ is monotonic with mean value $0.86$, which is larger than $3/4$, which is the $p$ value we obtained in Section \ref{sec:EntVerif}, considering an attacker that performs measurements either in the standard or diagonal basis.
+Interestingly, $f(p)$ is monotonic with mean value $0.86$, which is larger than $5/8$, the $p$ value obtained considering an attacker that performs measurements either in the computational or diagonal basis.

-\textbf{Security Analysis} --- We have to consider two cases.
-First, if the Other Party is not an attacker, it is expected to behave fairly, \textit{i.e.}, to respect the protocol.
-Second, if the Other Party is an attacker, it could, in theory, send random $b_1$ and $b_2$ to the Verifier.
-However, this would not affect the chances of being detected by the Verifier.

-For example, if the attacker performs measurements either in the standard or diagonal basis, the probability to detect a non-entangled ensemble states is $3/4$, for each run of the procedure.
-Thus, the attacker succeeds with probability $1/4$.
-If the procedure is executed $m$ times, the attacker succeeds with probability $(1/4)^{m}$.
-Thus, \textsf{AC2} succeeds in detecting the attacker with probability $p_m = 1 - (1/4)^{m}$.